 Dr. Rolfo received his medical degree from the National University of Córdoba, Argentina in 1996, and University of Catania, Italy in 2003.
 He completed his fellowship in Medical Oncology at University of Milan, Italy.
 He has earned certifications from the European Oncology Board and the Spanish and Belgian Board and spent an internship at MD Anderson Cancer Center in Houston.

 From 2012 to March 2018, Dr. Rolfo was the Director of Phase I – Early Clinical Trials Unit and Director of the Clinical Trials Management Program.
-In addition senior staff for the Thoracic Oncology Cluster at the Antwerp University Hospital in Belgium.
-In addition of Professor of the same University.
+In addition, senior staff for the Thoracic Oncology Cluster at the Antwerp University Hospital in Belgium.
+In addition, Professor of the same University.

 Dr. Rolfo actively works on drug development and resistance in lung cancer and mesothelioma treatment.
 His focus of research are liquid biopsies (exosomes and ctDNA) and molecular profiling, he is involved in druggable biomarkers research and immunotherapy in thoracic cancer.